Fred Warner (American football): 2024 season

 In the 49ers' season debut against the New York Jets, Warner posted 7 overall tackles, as well as a forced fumble which would be recovered by 49ers DL Maliek Collins.
 With this forced fumble, Warner surpassed former 49ers LB Ahmad Brooks for the second-most forced fumbles in franchise history.
 In Week 4 against the New England Patriots, Warner returned an interception 45 yards for a touchdown and also became the first player in 49ers franchise history to record 10+ sacks and 10+ interceptions in his career.
 Warner was ranked 16th by his fellow players on the NFL Top 100 Players of 2025.

 2025 season

 On May 22, 2025, Warner signed a three-year, $63 million contract extension with the 49ers, making him the highest paid linebacker in the NFL.

 In Week 2, Warner recorded 11 tackles, one tackle for loss, a forced fumble and recovery in a 26–21 win over the New Orleans Saints, earning NFC Defensive Player of the Week.

 In Week 6, in a 19-30 loss to the Tampa Bay Buccaneers, Warner suffered a dislocated and broken ankle, which required him to get season-ending surgery.

+2026 season

+Warner was ranked number 54 on NFL's Top 100 Players list of 2026.